Quantifying the Persona Effect in LLM Simulations: RQ4: How effectively can LLMs simulate personas when the importance of persona variables varies?

 1) The persona variables typically accessible to researchers are group-level, while people form their identity based on both individual and group-level characteristics~\cite{10.1145/3290605.3300565}.
 Therefore, there could be an inherent mismatch between the group-level variables we provide and individual perspectives we aim to simulate.

 2) LLM generations can be understood as simulating the medium of a group, rather than individuals~\cite{west2023generative}.
-Therefore, LLMs can have the tendency to represent a group as a monolith in simulation~\cite{DBLP:journals/corr/abs-2402-01908}.
+Therefore, LLMs can have the tendency to represent a group as a monolith in simulation, thereby failing to capturing the inherent within-group heterogeneity~\cite{DBLP:journals/corr/abs-2402-01908}.
 While using more fine-grained group-level persona variables may in theory bring us closer to individual ratings, it remains to be seen whether this could lead to true individualization in practice.

 We show the robustness experiment result in Table \ref{tab:robustness}.
-The model performances are consistent across variations in the ordering and language use of the persona variables.
+The model performances are consistent across variations in the ordering and language use of the persona variables descriptions.